wikumChamith/blog/_posts/2023-11-02-GSOC-2023-Updating the SDK.md

 ## Objectives

+* Enabling users to set up OpenMRS 3 with the SDK.
 * Spin-off a version of the SDK to support OpenMRS 1.x releases based on Java 7: COMPLETED
 * Revamp the SDK to take advantage of Java 8 features
   * Use lambda expressions: PR CREATED